onlyargon/onlyargon/README.md

-### Hi, I'm Aruna Wickramasinghe AKA Argon 👋
+## Hi, I'm Aruna Wickramasinghe AKA Argon 👨🏻‍💻
 ---

-Currently working as a full-stack developer with love of angular and .net core
+In ♥️  with

+📱 Xamarin
+☁️ .Net Core / Azure
+🔥 Angular

+also passionate about js (expressjs / nodejs)
 ---